matteematt/.dotfiles/README.md

 ### ColJumper

+This script adds two new insert mode commands which helps with lining up text.
-This command moves the insert mode cursor in line with the next non-whitespace character in any of the above lines, or keeps it in place if that is not possible.
+The jumper command moves the insert mode cursor in line with the next non-whitespace character in any of the above lines, or keeps it in place if that is not possible.
 An example where this is useful could be to line up the cursor column in line with an inline comment on the above line without having to press space or tab multiple times:
 ```